s10l/deye-logger-at-cmd/README.md

 # deye-logger-at-cmd

+> Update 2023-02-13: Got feedback from users that Deye is now rolling out the update automatically.
+Please make sure that your device is registered in Solarman or update it manually (offline).

-Update: Please send a request to Deye to update your inverter firmware at least to 1.53.
+> Update 2023-01-11: Please send a request to Deye to update your inverter firmware at least to 1.53.
 After the update you where able to change WiFi mode and credentials.

 Deye based micro inverters use a built-in WLAN module for quick configuration.